Vitamins are present from eating a variety of foods but sometimes supplements will be required where a body is not receiving enough nutrients.

 As an antioxidant, vitamin c will protect our cells from the damage that free radicals cause.
 It was interesting to read that smokers will require 35 extra mg of vitamin c per day to repair the cell damage that is caused by the free radicals that exist in tobacco smoke.

-Vitamin C can also heal wounds and produces collagen.
+Vitamin C can also heal wounds and produce collagen.
 This is the protein responsible for maintaining healthy joints and our skin’s elasticity.
 Vitamin C helps prevent cataracts and slow their progression.
 However, correcting blurry vision would take LASIK surgeries that clinics like SharpeVision (visit this site right here) do.

 With so much provided by vitamin c, it is certainly worth eating plenty of fruit to maintain a healthy body.
 It can be found in citrus fruits and vegetables such as kiwi, strawberries, broccoli, Brussel sprouts, red and green peppers, and also tomato juice.
 Tomato is a fruit and not a vegetable, of course, as many people used to think.
+As a replacement for these foods, various types of supplements, such as liposomal vitamin c liquid and similar others, could be taken.

-Baked potatoes, if the skins are left on will provide you with vitamin c, B6 as mentioned above, and also folate.
+However, baked potatoes, if the skins are left on will provide you with vitamin c, B6 as mentioned above, and also folate.

 So, that’s the ABC of vitamins covered.
 We also, of course, have vitamins E and K to know about, along with calcium, iron, magnesium, and zinc to consider.